 International Master Program Computational Neuroscience

 Due to the current coronavirus situation and the large number of applications received, the selection process is taking longer than usual.
-We apologize for any inconvenience this may cause and hope to have the results of the selection process announced by early-mid June.
+We apologize for any inconvenience this may cause and hope to have the results of the selection process announced by mid-late June.
 Thank you for your understanding.

 The International Master Program Computational Neuroscience is interdisciplinary and strongly research oriented.
 Neuroscience is one of the most intensively developing and important sciences of the 21st century.
 Understanding the functioning of the brain requires the collaborative efforts of neurobiologists, neuropsychologists, cognitive scientists, medical researchers, computer scientists, mathematicians, physicists and engineers.
 Students who have completed the Master Program will have the ability to communicate across these diverse disciplines which will help them to make their own contribution to the fast growing field of neuroscience.

 The International Master Program Computational Neuroscience was initiated by the Bernstein Center for Computational Neuroscience Berlin.
 The Master Program is hosted at Charité-Universitätsmedizin Berlin (Charité), Freie Universität Berlin (FU Berlin), Humboldt-Universität zu Berlin (HU Berlin), and Technische Universität Berlin (TU Berlin).
 Students enrol at TU Berlin, there are no tuition fees.
 Language of instruction is English.
 The program currently offers 15 places with an excellent teacher to student ratio and a sense of familiarity among students.
 Upon completion of the program a Master of Science is jointly awarded by TU Berlin and HU Berlin.